camunda/camunda-docs/docs/guides/message-correlation.md

  ![not correlating](img/message-correlation-not-like-this.png)

- If you need a boundary message event correlated on a value that is modified somewhere in your process, put the boundary message event in a subprocess after the task that sets the variable.
-The message subscription for the boundary message event will be opened when the token enters the subprocess, with the current variable value.
+ If you need a boundary message event correlated on a value modified somewhere in your process, put the boundary message event in a subprocess after the task that sets the variable.
+The message subscription for the boundary message event will open when the token enters the subprocess, with the current variable value.

  ![correlating](img/message-correlation-like-this.png)